The Teradata Primary Index explained in detail

 Different data types create different ROWHASH

-Teradata offers by design hash-compatible data types, i.e., different data types that generate the same hash value for the same logical input value.
-The hashing algorithm processes an input value’s internal, binary representation.
-All whole-number data types (i.e., BYTEINT, SMALLINT, INTEGER, and BIGINT columns) and fractional-number data types without a fractional part (e.g., a DECIMAL(n,0) column) generate the same hash value.
-The same holds for the DATE data type since it is encoded as an integer value in Teradata.
-Here is an example:
+Some of Teradata’s built-in data types are hash-compatible, meaning different data types can generate the same hash value for a given input value.
+This is because the hashing algorithm operates on the internal binary representation of the input value.
+Whole-number data types, such as BYTEINT, SMALLINT, INTEGER, and BIGINT columns, and fractional-number data types without a fractional part (e.g., DECIMAL(n,0) columns), produce identical hash values.
+Similarly, the DATE data type is encoded as an integer value in Teradata, resulting in the same hash value as an INTEGER.
+For instance:

 Teradata Performance Considerations